exasol/project-keeper/doc/system_requirements.md

 `req~golang-changed-dependency~1`

-PK can retrieve changed Golang dependencies that where added, updated or removed since the last release.
+PK can retrieve changed Golang dependencies that were added, updated or removed since the last release.

 Covers: